-- strengthening our competitive advantage through consistent application of DBS tools; - enhancing our portfolio in attractive science and technology markets through strategic capital allocation; and - consistently attracting and retaining exceptional talent.
+- · strengthening our competitive advantage through consistent application of DBS tools and culture; - enhancing our portfolio in attractive science and technology markets through strategic capital allocation; and - consistently attracting and retaining exceptional talent.

 Danaher measures its progress against these strategic priorities over the long-term based primarily on financial metrics relating to revenue growth, profitability, cash flow and capital returns, as well as certain non-financial metrics.
 To further the strategic objectives set forth above, the Company also acquires businesses and makes investments that either complement its existing business portfolio or expand its portfolio into new and attractive markets.
 Given the rapid pace of technological development and the specialized expertise typical of Danaher's served markets, acquisitions, strategic alliances and investments provide the Company access to important new technologies and domain expertise.
 Danaher believes there are many acquisition and investment opportunities available within its targeted markets.
 The extent to which we identify, consummate and effectively integrate appropriate acquisitions and consummate appropriate investments affects our overall growth and operating results.
 Danaher also continually assesses the strategic fit of its existing businesses and may separate or otherwise dispose businesses based on strategic and other considerations.
-In particular, we have announced our intention to separate Danaher's Environmental & Applied Solutions segment to create a publicly-traded company in the fourth quarter of 2023, subject to the satisfaction of customary conditions, including obtaining final approval from the Danaher Board of Directors, satisfactory completion of financing and receipt of tax opinions, favorable rulings from the Internal Revenue Service and other regulatory approvals.